Exploring faint white dwarfs and the luminosity function with Subaru HSC and SDSS in Stripe 82: Introduction

 \section{Introduction}

 White dwarfs (WDs) are the remnants of low- to intermediate-mass (lighter than 7-11 M$_\odot$, depending on their metallicity) stars that have exhausted their nuclear fuel \citep{1999ApJ...515..381R,2008MNRAS.387.1693C,2013ApJ...765L..43I,2015ApJ...810...34W,2018MNRAS.480.1547L}.
 As these objects cool and fade over billions of years, they traverse a well-defined path in the colour-magnitude diagram, known as the WD cooling sequence \citep{2010ApJ...717..183R}.
 The distribution of WDs, as quantified by the luminosity function, encodes valuable information to study our Milky Way Galaxy.

-The WD luminosity function (WDLF) is a fundamental tool for studying the properties of the WD population \citep{2016NewAR..72....1G}.
-Specifically, the WDLF represents the number of WDs per cubic parsec as a function of unit luminosity, which was first introduced in \cite{1959ApJ...129..243S}.
+There are many previous works on statistics of WDs.
+For instance, \citet{2016NewAR..72....1G} showed the white dwarf luminosity function (WDLF) is a fundamental tool for studying the properties of the WD population.
 The position and shape of the peak and turnover in the luminosity function at the faint end provide valuable information about how the oldest population has formed in the assembly history of Milky Way \citep{1979ApJ...233..226L, 1987ApJ...315L..77W, 2013MNRAS.434.1549R}.